 Click To Enlarge

-For those of that didn't hear, I opened the room up as soon as I walked into the Spike Trading room this morning--between 6:30 and 7am CST.
-And quite a few people got to watch me mark up all my charts--everything from Canada to EuroFX to the Stock Index Futures and even the Lean Hogs...
-I don't know if I'll be in the room tomorrow morning, but you are free to pop over and see if I am on-line.
-Anyone that is interested can enter the private room, watch, ask questions, see what the software is like.
+I'll be back in the office downtown tomorrow and as soon as I get in, I'll open the multimedia room.
+You're all free to drop by and watch me draw up pre-opening charts.
+I generally get there between 6:30 and 6:45 am CST.
+If you're interested, you can enter the private room, watch, ask questions once the markets open, and see what the software is like.
 Early on, I won't be answering questions--instead you can watch me work on pre-opening charts.
 Once the markets open, after I take care of position entry orders, I'll either take questions or if I have anything urgent to attend to, you can watch AutoForks drawing on volume bars in the E*Mini S&P markets, so you can watch what we call "stealth Median Lines" call the tune in real-time.
 These are Median Lines of our own invention and we've found them to be deadly accurate tools...If you'd like to drop by, follow these instructions:

 Go to: www.omNovia.com/sc/spiketrading/demo and then follow the instructions and run the initial setup [it is very easy], then log in with your first and last name.
 The password is: 1235.

 As I said above, I may open the room once I get downtown.
 If you beat me there, the room may be open but you won't see me logged in.
 Once I get in, I'll leave my charting package running with live charts, so you can watch what I am watching.
 I may be away from my trading desk for periods of time, but while I am there, positions permitting, I'll draw live, answer questions, maybe even show you what I am looking at in a particular market.
 Everyone is welcome--the room holds up to 100 people.
-If you stop by and the room is not open, you'll know I got side tracked or had a meeting and was unable to conduct a session.
-But I'll do my best to open the room several times a week and show how I mark up charts and answer questions when I have the time.
+Tomorrow is a refresher day for me, so even if I do take questions, I won't be available for a very long time.
+But I'll give you what time I have...

 I wish you all good trading!